Multi-coil Magnetic Resonance Imaging with Compressed Sensing Using Physically Motivated Regularization: Acknowledgments

 \section{Acknowledgments}

 ND would like to thank the Quantitative Biosciences Institute at UCSF and the American Heart Association as funding sources for this work.
-The authors would like to thank Mary McPolin, Kim Okomato, and Heather Daniel for their assistance in collecting data.
+PL and ND would like to thank the National Institute of Health for grant R01HL136965 as a funding source of this work.
+The authors would like to thank Mary Frost, Kim Okomato, and Heather Daniel for their assistance in collecting data.
 The authors would like to thank Michael Ohliger for useful discussions regarding electromagnetics and receiver coils.